 Friction is the resistance to motion and is similar to shear in many ways.
 However, unlike a shearing injury, a friction injury can be seen on the outside of the body.
-Friction injuries occur when the skin is dragged or pulled across a surface, such as when an individual is moved or slid across bed sheets.
-If the skin is moist from incontinence or after a bath, the friction of each surface will be elevated, so the risk for a friction injury will be greater; resulting in more extensive skin and tissue damage (Hess, 2004).
-Great care should be taken when moving an individual when their skin is damp or moist, in order to avoid injury.
+Friction injuries occur when the skin is dragged or pulled across a surface, such as when an individual is moved or slid across bed sheets (8) (50) (Figure 2).

+If the skin is moist from incontinence or after a bath, the friction of each surface will be higher, so the risk for a friction injury will be greater, resulting in more extensive skin and tissue damage (8) (50).
+Great care should be taken when moving an individual if their skin is damp or moist, in order to avoid injury.